atsushiyamadagithub/uclinux-mac-plus/README.md

    The bootloader should set the stack pointer according to the actual Mac Plus memory size, rather than simply using MemTop.

 5. Run user/build.sh to build the root filesystem.
 6. Run user/buildfs.sh to build the EXT2 SCSI disk image.
+The resulting image file is root.img.
-7. Start MAME:   mame macplus -hard1 rootfs.img -flop1 floppy.img -debug
+7. Start MAME:   mame macplus -hard1 root.img -flop1 floppy.img

 Wait for the kernel to boot.
 Confirm that the msh shell prompt appears.